Everyone should begin an emergency food stockpile list because you never want to go without.

 Be Prepared For An Emergency With A Grocery Stockpile

-In times of need where your income may be lower, job loss, health decline or the recent hoarding pandemic of the coronavirus that put many Canadians up against a corner until grocery shelves were re-stocked.
+Foof preparedness is essential for times of need such as reduced income, job loss, health decline or the recent hoarding pandemic that put Canadians in a corner until grocery shelves were re-stocked.

-I’m fully aware the government assured us that grocery stores wouldn’t be affected however that didn’t stop hoarders from buying up masses of products.
+I’m fully aware the government assured us that grocery stores wouldn’t be affected; however that didn’t stop hoarders from buying up mass quantities of products.

-In the future (hopefully we won’t have to go through this again) stores will immediately put limits on products so they don’t run out as fast.
+In the future (hopefully, we won’t have to go through this again), stores will immediately limit products, so they don’t run out as fast.

-This is why I feel that since we began stockpiling food and other items years ago it gave us a bit of an edge.
+This is why I feel that since we began stockpiling food and other items years ago, it has given us an edge.

-There was no stress as we have hundreds of rolls of toilet paper, water, paper towel, case of wipes and a small stockpile of foods ready to go.
+There was no stress as we had hundreds of rolls of toilet paper, water, paper towel rolls, a case of wipes, and a small stockpile of food ready to go.

-Our freezer is always stocked up as we take advantage of 50% off stickers whenever possible.
+Our freezer is always stocked up, and we take advantage of 50% off stickers whenever possible.

 Stockpiling Depends On Need and Finance

-Not everyone has money set aside to stockpile food but one thing to consider is that stockpiling may only mean 2 or 3 bottles.
+Not everyone has money to stockpile food, but one thing to consider is that stockpiling may only mean two or three bottles.

-I’m not getting into the realms of extreme couponing in this post because that’s not the message I want to convey.
+I’m not getting into extreme couponing in this post because that’s not the message I want to convey.

-What I want you all to understand is that using coupons is a great way to save but so is building your stockpile food list slowly.
+I want you all to understand that using coupons is a great way to save, but so is building your stockpile food list slowly.

-You don’t need to rush out with 100 coupons to buy 100 products that are on sale just so you have it in your home.
+You don’t need to rush out with 100 coupons to buy 100 products on sale just so you have it in your home.

-This is about creating an emergency food stockpile list that will keep you and your family going in the event of a mass emergency.
+This is about creating an emergency food stockpile list to keep you and your family going in a mass emergency.

-We don’t know what could happen in the future and I know many people who started preparing for the coronavirus pandemic months in advance.
+We don’t know what could happen, and I know many people who started preparing for the coronavirus pandemic months in advance.

 They saw the warning signs and began stocking up on products such as toilet paper, paper towel and grocery items as they went on sale.